 To get the best results, they needed to go through each contact individually and check if their details are up to date, if they’re catagorised correctly and if they’re receiving the right material.

 It’s a big job!
-But ALPMA are excited about the opportunities this “clean up” will give them.
+But ALPMA are excited about the opportunities this “clean up” will give them:

-They can increase the number of people who can receive their campaigns.
+- Increase the number of people who can receive their campaigns.

-They can start to implement “lead nurturing” based on what a contact’s interested in and how they’ve interacted with ALPMA so far.
+- Start to implement “lead nurturing” based on what a contact’s interested in and how they’ve interacted with ALPMA so far.

 We recommend regularly exporting and auditing your entire marketing list.